douglasm42/douglasm42.github.io/README.md

 # Running

-To run in development mode, use the command: `yarn start`
+To run in development mode, use the command: `yarn dev`

 To build and deploy, use the command: `yarn build`